-A good communication tool guideline for remote teams will include all the different tools that can be used to overcome the limitations of remote team communications.
-It ensures lines of communication with your distributed team are always open to enhance collaboration and teamwork so that distributed teams can truly achieve their full potential.
+An effective communication model for remote teams will identify all the different Apps that can be used to overcome the challenges of remote communications.
+Those Apps ensure the lines of communication with your distributed team are always open to enhance collaboration and teamwork.
+With this in place, distributed teams can truly achieve their full potential.
 Here’s an example of what an effective internal communications strategy might look like, with options of applications and recommendations of usage.

 Chat – Slack, Microsoft Teams, WhatsApp